GEOSTAT CARTO Tutorial GEOSTAT 2016

 3. 1.
 Cluster Analysis

-• Back to the main menu of the layers, select the customer_home_locations layer and click on ADD ANALYSIS option.
+Back to the main menu of the layers, select the

-• Source: asks for the geometry where we will calculate the cluster of the customer_home_locations layer.
+A1to indicate that is the first analysis applied to the layer. - Source: asks for the geometry where we will calculate the cluster of the

 3. 2.
 Weight Centroid Analysis